SparrowBrain/Playnite.GGDeals/README.md

 ## How does it work?
 Currently, there is no GG.deals API, so the extension simulates clicks on the GG.deals website to add games to your library.
 This requires you to login into your account.

-The extension then when asked to add a game will use the game name to guess the url on the website.
+When asked to add a game the extension will use the game name to guess the url on the website.
 If the game exists by that url, the game will be added to respective launcher (depending on the library plugin).

 ![Main NextPlay view screenshot](/ci/screenshots/01.jpg)
 ![Main NextPlay view screenshot](/ci/screenshots/02.jpg)